 Losing a customer is even more expensive.
 According to studies by the Technical Assistance Research Programs Institute, 91% of unhappy customers will never again buy from a company that has displeased them; they will also voice their dissatisfaction to at least seven other people.

 Pay Attention to the Little Details

+Many owners search for a special touch that will make them stand out from the crowd.
 Some of the most effective extras are really very basic adages of conducting good business, although customers are often surprised when they take place.
-These include answering the phone by the third ring, treating customers respectfully and courteously at all times, greeting them by name, promptly answering their questions, and, if you can't, getting back to them with an answer as quickly as possible, and manufacturing high-quality goods that work the first time and keep working.
+These include: answering the phone by the third ring, treating customers respectfully and courteously at all times, greeting them by name, promptly answering their questions (and, if you can't, getting back to them with an answer as quickly as possible), and providing them with high quality work.